-11 IMPLEMENTATION AND MONITORING
+10 IMPLEMENTATION AND MONITORING

-- 11.1 The Parish Council is the official body responsible for the Neighbourhood Plan.
+- 10.1 The Parish Council is the official body responsible for the Neighbourhood Plan.
 It established a Steering Group comprising councillors and residents to lead on the development of the Neighbourhood Plan.
 Once the Plan has been 'made', the work of the Steering Group effectively comes to an end.
 There are, however, a series of actions that will need to be undertaken, not least the early review of the Neighbourhood Plan, in light of the emerging Local Plan and the NPPF.
-For this reason, the Parish Council might consider extending the role of the Steering Group, which could include the same members or provide an opportunity for new members to join. - 11.2 Specific actions that will need to be undertaken are as follows: - Pursuing the Non-Policy Actions detailed in Section 12 of this document - Commenting on planning applications or consultations relating to the Neighbourhood Plan area - Monitoring the application of the Neighbourhood Plan policies to ensure they have been applied consistently and interpreted correctly in response to planning applications. - Maintaining a dialogue with St Albans District Council regarding the timing and content of the emerging Local Plan - Undertaking timely reviews of the St Stephen Neighbourhood Plan and its policies to take into account the emerging Local Plan. - 11.3 The Plan has been prepared whilst St Albans District Council is preparing a new Local Plan.
-The emerging Plan will cover the period up to 2036.
-The Parish Council recognises that it will be important to keep the Neighbourhood Plan up to date in general terms, and to ensure that it remains in general conformity with the wider development plan in particular.
-In this context it will commence a review of the neighbourhood plan within six months of the adoption of the Local Plan.
+For this reason, the Parish Council might consider extending the role of the Steering Group, which could include the same members or provide an opportunity for new members to join. - 10.2 Specific actions that will need to be undertaken are as follows: - Pursuing the Non-Policy Actions detailed in Section 11 of this document. - Commenting on planning applications or consultations relating to the Neighbourhood Plan area. - Monitoring the application of the Neighbourhood Plan policies to ensure they have been applied consistently and interpreted correctly in response to planning applications. - Maintaining a dialogue with St Albans District Council regarding the timing and content of the emerging Local Plan. - Undertaking timely reviews of the St Stephen Neighbourhood Plan and its policies to take into account the emerging Local Plan. - 10.3 The Parish Council recognises that it will be important to keep the Neighbourhood Plan up to date in general terms, and to ensure that it remains in general conformity with the wider development plan in particular.
+In this context it will commence a review of the neighbourhood plan within six months of the adoption of the new Local Plan.